Siena Saints

 The Siena Saints (formerly the Siena Indians) are composed of 21 teams representing Siena College in collegiate sports.
 The Saints compete in the NCAA Division I and are members of the Metro Atlantic Athletic Conference.
+They changed their name prior to the 1988-89 season.

-Teams
+Sponsored teams

 Discontinued teams

 The Siena Saints football program ran from 1965 to 2003.

 Siena carried field hockey, which was discontinued following the 2017 season.